Empire, Colorado

-The historic Town of Empire is a Statutory Town located in Clear Creek County, Colorado, United States.
+The historic Town of Empire is a statutory town located in Clear Creek County, Colorado, United States.
 The town population was 345 at the 2020 United States census, a +22.34% increase since the 2010 United States census.
-The town is a former mining settlement that flourished during the Colorado Silver Boom in the late 19th century.
-Empire is now a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
+The town is a former gold mining camp settled during the Pike's Peak Gold Rush that later flourished during the Colorado Silver Boom in the late 19th century.
+Empire is now a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 It is located in the valley of Clear Creek west of Denver, on the north side of the valley.
 The town consists of several commercial establishments and residents.
 U.S. Highway 40 passes through the town as its ascends towards Berthoud Pass, putting the town on the direct route between Denver and Middle Park.

 History

-A post office called Empire City was established in 1861, and the name was changed to Empire in 1886.
-The town was named after New York, the "Empire State".
-Empire was incorporated in 1882.
+The Empire City, Colorado Territory, post office opened on June 28, 1861, but the name was shortened to Empire on May 7, 1866.
+The town was named after the "Empire State" of New York.
+The Town of Empire was incorporated on April 12, 1882.

 Geography

 Empire is located in north-central Clear Creek County.

-West of the town of Empire is a group of high summits along the Continental Divide, including Mount Flora, Mount Eva, Parry Peak, James Peak, Colorado Mines Peak, and Mount Bancroft, named for Frederick J. Bancroft who was noted for his public health and historical work for the state.
+West of the Town of Empire is a group of high summits along the Continental Divide, including Mount Flora, Mount Eva, Parry Peak, James Peak, Colorado Mines Peak, and Mount Bancroft, named for Frederick J. Bancroft who was noted for his public health and historical work for the state.

 At the 2020 United States census, the town had a total area of 0.701 km2 including 0.006 km2 of water.